treylorswift/InfluencerToolkitApp/README.md

 2. Go to <https://apps.twitter.com> and create a Twitter app for testing.
 Generate API keys with read, write, and Direct Message permissions.
 3. Run the Influencer Toolkit App, enter the API keys from step 2 and login with your Twitter account.
 4. Click to download your followers.
+5. While followers are downloading, visit https://itk-signup.herokuapp.com and create a mailing list sign up page.
-5. When the follower download completes, you can view, sort, filter, and contact your followers.
+6. When the follower download completes, you can view, sort, filter, and contact your followers.

 ### Pre-Built Binaries